 Art.
 1-3...
 May be used at the umpire's discretion to speed up a game.

 Art.
-2. Board officers must attend the monthly board meetings.
-If a board member misses three meetings within a year, the board member may receive written notice from the board that they have been relieved from duty and their position will be filled by appointment.
+2. Board officers must attend the monthly Board meetings.
+If a Board member misses three meetings within a year, the board member may receive written notice from the board that they have been relieved from duty and their position will be filled by appointment.

 Art.
-3. The WPPA October board meeting will be closed to the public, in part, to discuss any disciplinary action (demotion, temporary suspension, permanent suspension or reprimands) deemed necessary against coaches.
+3. The WPPA October board meeting will be closed to the public – in part, to discuss any disciplinary action (demotion, temporary suspension, permanent suspension or reprimands) deemed necessary against coaches.

 Art.
-1. A team is allowed one, non-practice, team meeting after April 1 and before the official season start date.
+1. A team is allowed one, non-practice team meeting after April 1 and before the official season start date.
 The official season start date will be announced by WPPA after consultation with the Chicago Park District.
 Teams are not allowed to gather prior to April 1.
 All team gatherings must be approved by the appropriate commissioner.
 Teams are not allowed to hold any type of voluntary or mandatory practice prior to the official season start date (defined as the first day practices are permitted).

 Art.
 3. The WPPA President will appoint commissioners subject to WPPA Board approval.